 - Gene regulation and Epigenomics: TFs & Histone mark ChIP-seq, DNA Methylation

-- Chromatin dynamics: open chromatin (ATAC-seq), long-distance interactions (Hi-C)
+- 3D Genomes: open chromatin (ATAC-seq), long-distance interactions (Hi-C and Capture Hi-C)

 - Cancer genomes: Exome and whole genome sequencing, Regulatory SNPs

-- Identification and analysis of functional regulatory elements, upstream regulators and down stream targets and their interactions.
+- Analysis of functional regulatory elements, upstream regulators and downstream targets and their interactions.

-- Methods to understand and map the complex regulatory circuitry involved in these events.
+- Map the complex regulatory circuitry involved in these events for predictive modeling.

 These methods will be applied to reverse engineering of cellular regulomes that modulate specific phenotypes in carcinogenesis.

-We utilize data-science approaches for biomedical knowledge integration and mining culminating in data driven computational modelling to de-convolute biological systems.
-We integrate both data and technologies, and apply novel computational methods to extract, mine and understand pertinent biology underlying phenotypes.
+We utilize data-science approaches for biomedical knowledge integration and mining, culminating in data driven computational modelling to de-convolute biological systems.
+We integrate both data and technologies, develop and apply novel computational methods to extract, mine and understand hidden biology underlying carcinogenic phenotypes.

-This includes developing computational solutions using web and data warehouse technologies, together with computational linguistics approaches, semantic-web and linked-data concepts, coupled with probabilistic, Bayesian inference and machine learning based data mining methodologies.
+We’re developing AI methods and integrative software systems for personalised medicine.
+This includes developing computational solutions using web and data technologies, together with computational linguistics (Text Mining and NLP) approaches, semantic-web and linked-data concepts, coupled with probabilistic, Bayesian inference and machine learning based data mining methodologies.

 3. Pathway Bioinformatics and Network Biology:

-My group has a strong interest in computational approaches to understand and model information flow and connctivity of signalling, regulatory and metabolic pathways and networks at a systems level.
-We hope to decipher pathways and networks driving phenotypes influencing carcinogenesis.
+My group has a strong interest in computational approaches to understand and model information flow and connectivity of signalling, regulatory and metabolic pathways and networks at a systems level.
+We are engineering network science and graph theoretic methods to decipher pathways and networks that drive phenotypes influencing carcinogenesis.

-Together with our experimental collaborators, we use integrative and systems modelling approaches to understand the complex relationships between immune responses, especially innate and inflammatory components and early carcinogenesis.
+Together with our experimental collaborators, we use integrative and systems modelling approaches to understand the complex relationships between immune responses, especially innate and inflammatory components in carcinogenesis.